Week |

 virtually \(\mathbb{Z}\).
 Geodesic rays and lines.
 Ends of

 groups.
-Ends only appear eventually.
+Ends appear eventually.
 Ends never die.

 |